NasirA1/MyPy/facebook-scraper/README.md

 # Facebook Scraper
 This tool lets you download a CSV of your 1st & 2nd degree connections

+## NOTE
+This copy has been modified slightly to meet my set of specific requirements such as utf-8 support.
+For the original copy, refer to the author's GitHub page at https://github.com/jcontini/facebook-scraper

 ## Installation
 You'll need to have python, pip, and [Google Chrome](https://www.google.com/chrome/) installed to use this tool.
 Once that's all set up: